History of Morgan Stanley in Timeline

 January 13, 2009: Merger with Citi's Smith Barney

-On January 13, 2009, Morgan Stanley's Global Wealth Management Group merged with Citi's Smith Barney to establish Morgan Stanley Smith Barney.
-Morgan Stanley held 51% ownership, while Citi had 49%.
+On January 13, 2009, Morgan Stanley's Global Wealth Management Group merged with Citi's Smith Barney to establish Morgan Stanley Smith Barney, with Morgan Stanley owning 51% and Citi holding 49% of the entity.

-In March 2009, FINRA announced that Morgan Stanley would pay over $7 million for misconduct in handling the accounts of 90 retirees in the Rochester, New York area.
+In March 2009, FINRA announced that Morgan Stanley was to pay more than $7 million for misconduct in the handling of the accounts of 90 retirees in the Rochester, New York area.

 October 19, 2009: Sale of Van Kampen to Invesco

-On October 19, 2009, Morgan Stanley announced the sale of Van Kampen to Invesco for $1.5 billion, while retaining the Morgan Stanley brand.
+On October 19, 2009, Morgan Stanley announced the sale of Van Kampen to Invesco for $1.5 billion, while retaining the Morgan Stanley brand for asset management services.

 2009: Purchase of Smith Barney

-In 2009, Morgan Stanley purchased Smith Barney from Citigroup, creating Morgan Stanley Smith Barney, the largest wealth management business in the world.
+In 2009, Morgan Stanley purchased Smith Barney from Citigroup, leading to the formation of Morgan Stanley Smith Barney, the largest wealth management business in the world.

 2009: Asset Management Under Morgan Stanley and Van Kampen Brands

-Until 2009, Morgan Stanley's asset management activities were principally conducted under the Morgan Stanley and Van Kampen brands.
+Until 2009, Morgan Stanley's asset management activities were mainly conducted under the Morgan Stanley and Van Kampen brands, providing investment products and services across various asset classes.

 In April 2010, the Commodity Futures Trading Commission (CFTC) announced that Morgan Stanley agreed to pay $14 million related to an attempt to conceal prohibited trading activity in oil futures.

-On August 22, 2011, data compiled by Bloomberg News Service and published indicated that Morgan Stanley borrowed $107.3 billion from the Fed during the 2008 crisis, the most of any bank.
+According to data compiled by Bloomberg News Service and published August 22, 2011, Morgan Stanley borrowed $107.3 billion from the Fed during the 2008 crisis, the most of any bank.

-On April 25, 2012, Garth R. Peterson, a high-ranking real estate executive at Morgan Stanley in China, pleaded guilty to violating U.S. federal anti-corruption laws for secretly acquiring millions of dollars' worth of property investments for himself and a Chinese government official, who steered business to Morgan Stanley.
+On April 25, 2012, Garth R. Peterson, a high-ranking Morgan Stanley real estate executive in China, pleaded guilty to violating U.S. federal anti-corruption laws for secretly acquiring millions of dollars' worth of property investments for himself and a Chinese government official who steered business to Morgan Stanley.

-May 31, 2012: Purchase of Additional Stake in Joint Venture
+May 31, 2012: Morgan Stanley Purchases Additional Stake in Joint Venture

-On May 31, 2012, Morgan Stanley exercised its option to buy an additional 14% stake in the joint venture with Citi.
+On May 31, 2012, Morgan Stanley exercised its option to buy an additional 14% of the Morgan Stanley Smith Barney joint venture from Citi.

 August 7, 2012: Settlement in Price-Fixing Scandal

-On August 7, 2012, Morgan Stanley agreed to pay $4.8 million in fines to settle a price-fixing scandal that allegedly cost New Yorkers $300 million.
-Morgan Stanley did not admit any wrongdoing.
+On August 7, 2012, it was announced that Morgan Stanley would pay $4.8 million in fines to settle a price-fixing scandal, which had reportedly cost New Yorkers $300 million.

-June 2013: Acquisition of Remaining Stake in Smith Barney
+June 2013: Morgan Stanley to Finalize Acquisition of Remaining Stake in Smith Barney

-In June 2013, Morgan Stanley announced it had received all regulatory approvals to acquire Citigroup's remaining 35% stake in Smith Barney and would finalize the deal.
+In June 2013, Morgan Stanley announced that it had received all regulatory approvals to purchase Citigroup's remaining 35% stake in Smith Barney and would finalize the deal.

-On September 29, 2013, Morgan Stanley announced a partnership with Longchamp Asset Management and La Française AM to specialize in distribution of UCITS hedge funds and alternative investments respectively.
+On September 29, 2013, Morgan Stanley announced a partnership with Longchamp Asset Management and La Française AM, to work with UCITS hedge funds and alternative investments.

 In November 2013, Morgan Stanley announced that it would invest $1 billion to help improve affordable housing.

 In 2013, in the case of Morgan Stanley v.
-Skowron, a United States District Judge held that an employee engaging in insider trading must repay his employer the full $31 million in compensation he was paid during his period of faithlessness because he violated the company's code of conduct.
+Skowron, a U.S. District Judge ruled that a hedge fund employee engaging in insider trading must repay his employer, Morgan Stanley, the full $31 million he was paid as compensation during his period of disloyalty.

 February 2014: Settlement with US Government

-In February 2014, Morgan Stanley agreed to pay $1.25 billion to the US government as a penalty for concealing the full risk associated with mortgage securities with the Federal Housing Finance Agency.
+In February 2014, Morgan Stanley agreed to pay $1.25 billion to the US government for concealing the full risk associated with mortgage securities with the Federal Housing Finance Agency.

 In July 2014, Morgan Stanley's Asian private equity arm announced it had raised around $1.7 billion for its fourth fund in the area.

-In September 2014, Morgan Stanley agreed to pay $95 million to resolve a lawsuit by the Public Employees' Retirement System of Mississippi (MissPERS) and the West Virginia Investment Management Board.
-The lawsuit accused Morgan Stanley of misleading investors in mortgage-backed securities.
+In September 2014, Morgan Stanley agreed to pay $95 million to resolve a lawsuit by the Public Employees' Retirement System of Mississippi (MissPERS) and the West Virginia Investment Management Board, which accused Morgan Stanley of misleading investors in mortgage-backed securities.

 May 2015: FINRA Fine for Rule Violations